Recursive Joint Simulation in Games: Related work

 Like our setting, this program game setup makes it possible to achieve cooperative equilibria in, for instance, the Prisoner's Dilemma.
 For example, one can use a program that checks whether the other players' programs are identical to itself, and cooperate if and only if this is the case (\citealt{McAfee1984}; \citealt{Howard1988}; \citealt[][Sec.~10.4]{Rubinstein1998}; \citealt{Tennenholtz2004}).
 Clearly, it is an equilibrium for the original players to all submit this program, because any deviation from it will result in defection from the other players. \citet{Tennenholtz2004} shows that this approach can be generalised to prove a folk theorem for program games \citep[cf.][Sect.~10.4]{Rubinstein1998}.
 Because the approach compares the players' programs syntactically (rather than behaviourally), there's no analogous approach in our setting.
-The approach, however, has its downsides: For one, it requires direct access to the other programs' full source code.
-Second, it requires exceptionally careful coordination on the precise program to use.
+The approach, however, has its downsides: For one, it requires direct access to the other programs' full source code.\footnote{ In practice, it should be possible to achieve cooperation without sharing \textit{all} of one's source code with the other player.
+To give an analogy: communicating that I don't have any plans to betray the other player should not require sharing the password to my bank account. } Second, it requires exceptionally careful coordination on the precise program to use.